issolahma/RobotPiHEIG/Server/README.md

 ##  Toolchain setup

-We use the toolchain provided by the [RPi-Cpp-Toolchain](https://github.com/tttapa/RPi-Cpp-Toolchain).
+We use the toolchain provided by the [RPi-Cpp-Toolchain](https://github.com/tttapa/RPi-Cpp-Toolchain) project.
 It uses docker to retrieve and generate the appropriate toolchain and sysroot for the Raspberry Pi Robot.

 To do cross compilation, we need a *toolchain* and a *sysroot*.
 The toolchain contains the compiler suite for our target architecture.
 The sysroot is a minimal copy of the target filesystem.
-It is need

 1. Clone the RPi-Cpp-Toolchain :